TorBox v.0.3.2 released — all about user wishes

 The TP-Link Archer T2U Nano AC600

-After successfully installing the driver and a reboot, the TP-Link Archer T2U Nano AC600 adapter is discovered by the Raspberry Pi and ready to use.
-Like the Netgear AC1200, the TP-Link Archer T2U Nano AC600 takes an unusually long time to authenticate itself with a chosen wireless network.
-However, in contrast to the Netgear AC1200, there were no wicd crashes.
-The TP-Link Archer T2U Nano AC600 showed stable operation during the tests – at 2.4 GHz and 5 GHz; in mains and battery operation.
-The adapter did not lose the connection to the network even during hours of operation.
-However, the heat development on the USB interface and the adapter was roughly comparable to the Netgear AC1200.
-Again, no higher network performance could be found compared to simple 2,4 GHz USB WiFi adapters.
+After successfully installing the driver and a reboot, the TP-Link Archer T2U Nano AC600 adapter is discovered by the Raspberry Pi and is ready to use.
+In contrast to the Netgear AC1200, the TP-Link Archer T2U Nano AC600 showed stable operation during the tests.
+The adapter did not lose connection to the network even during hours of operation.
+However, the heat development on the USB interface and the adapter was comparable to the Netgear AC1200.
+It seems that this is a general problem of nano-sized adapters, which have a lack of surface to dissipate heat.
+Again, no higher network performance than simple 2,4 GHz WiFi USB adapters could be observed.

 The TP-Link Archer T4U AC1300

-The TP-Link Archer T4U AC1300 is — compared with the other two nano-sized adapters — gigantic.
-Using two antennas and supporting the multi-user MIMO technology, we had no great hope that the adapter would run stable in our tests.
-Needless to say that the TP-Link Archer T4U AC1300 did not run out of the box.
-However, it uses the same driver as the Netgear AC1200 (Realtek RTL8812BU), which can be installed in the same way as already described above.
-After installing the driver, our surprise was big.
-Even though the wireless network’s authentication process took again an unusually long time and wicd had to be reset frequently, the TP-Link Archer T4U AC1300 showed higher stability than the Netgear AC1200.
-The adapter showed stable operation during the tests – at 2.4 GHz and 5 GHz; in mains and battery operation, and it did not lose the connection to the network even during hours of operation.
-Interestingly, connected with a 5GHz network, the TP-Link Archer T4U AC1300 shows a significantly higher network performance.
+AC1200 (Realtek RTL8812BU), which can be installed as described above.
+After installing the driver, our surprise was enormous.
+The TP-Link Archer T4U AC1300 showed higher stability than the Netgear AC1200.
+The adapter showed stable operation during the tests – at 2.4 GHz and 5 GHz, and even operated with battery power.
+It did not lose connection to the network even during hours of operation.
+As expected, connected with a 5GHz network, the TP-Link Archer T4U AC1300 shows a significantly higher network performance.
 Random influxes cannot be excluded, but when downloading the LibreOffice package, constant data rates could be detected, which were at least twice as high as with the other two adapters or with simple 2,4 GHz USB WiFi adapters.
-Possibly the two available antennas with the multi-user MIMO technology come into play here.
-Also interesting is that the adapter warms up itself and the USB interface only slightly.
-This is probably due to the significantly larger surface of the adapter and the ventilation holes.
+Possibly, the two available antennas with the multi-user MIMO technology will come into play here.
+Interestingly, the adapter only slightly warms itself and the USB interface, probably due to the significantly larger surface of the adapter and the ventilation holes.

 A Raspberry Pi 4 Model B with the "giant" TP-Link Archer T4U AC1300.